metinbicer/generative-mocap/Readme.md

 # Our Approach

-Here is an example of an experimental and a synthetic trial from [the first paper](https://doi.org/10.1016/j.jbiomech.2022.111301):
+Here is an example of a real and a synthetic trial from [the first paper](https://doi.org/10.1016/j.jbiomech.2022.111301):

 ![Animation](Figures/Animation.gif)